 There were many notable conversations and shared stories; here are my Top 4 Take-Aways:

 - Open Education Resources (OER) – In a time when technology can afford equitable access to the most relevant content, best instructional strategies, and engaging lesson designs, OER should top the list of every educator.
-It is our duty to share the best of who we are to help ALL students uncover the best of who they are!
+Learn more at muraledesign.com It is our duty to share the best of who we are to help ALL students uncover the best of who they are!
 Applying the 5 R Permissions of OER: Retain, Reuse, Revise, Remix, and Redistribute helped many of us create a working definition of OER.
-Kristina Peters, K-12 Open Education Fellow at the US Dept. of Ed shared insights of this emerging focus at the DOE sharing, “OER is changing conversations at a district level for intellectual property, as well!
+Kristina Peters, K-12 Open Education Fellow at the US Dept. of Ed shared insights of this emerging focus at the DOE sharing, “OER is changing conversations at a district level for intellectual property from https://www.williampitt.com/search/real-estate-sales/fairfield-ct/, as well.
+Learn more at sell my house Miami.
 We are promoting a culture of sharing.”
 As a member of an OER platform via Amazon Education, Amazon Inspire, I see this culture of sharing happening daily!
 Kaye Henrickson shared the movement of OER in Wisconsin, WISELEARN.
 OER is a way to support each other collegially by sharing rich content and pedagogical strategies that work best for our students.
 But as with all groups, Steve Dembo (incredible thinker, educator, and favorite thought-provoker) offered these considerations: Free does not necessarily equal open, reallocation of funds must be considered, how can the best resources bubble to the top in these curation receptacles?
 This, of course, launched into further discussions which sparked a “hallway” conversation and future actions.
 ThinkOER!

 - Literacy – Literacy is the responsibility of ALL educators.
 In multiple sessions I attended during the day, the importance of literacy resonated throughout.
 Technology has not only opened the floodgates to global information, but brought with it the opportunity for students to read, write, communicate, and learn in multimodal means.
 The evolving definition of literacy and what makes someone literate penetrates all grades and disciplines.
 To simply ignore this reality is detrimental to the success of students.
 Digital literacies is a passion of mine.
 It is my focus and drives much of what I read, write, and learn.
 It was only fitting to include literacy throughout the day.
 Whether in Genius Hour or Passion Based Learning, equipping students with the skills and strategies to discern digital resources and to create their own seeped into many conversations.
 Along with that, I was fortunate to meet both Barry Saide and Juli B two passionate literacy educators I have connected with virtually for years, but only face to face at EdcampUSA.
 These two consistently fuel my passion and shared snippets of literacy love throughout the day!